 We then gather appliance specifications, which include sizes, the electrical, water, gas, and drainage needs.

 Next, we review and specify new plumbing fixtures and functions.

-- What type of Faucets, pull-out sprayers, pot-filling faucets, and water chiller systems will be considered?
+What types of faucets, sprayers and water chiller systems will be considered?

-- What about their finishes (chrome, bronze, nickel, brushed chrome) and styles (modern, transitional, traditional)?
+What about the finishes (chrome, bronze, nickel, brushed chrome) and styles (modern, transitional, traditional)?